tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

 ```

  {%endraw%}

- I put a new post in the posts directory.
+Using Sublime, I copy my 'how to set up easy documentation' post from my failed attempt to set up a node.js wheat blog into this new jekyll blog.
+Since I put a new post in the posts directory.
 Do I have to kill the server and restart it?

  {%raw%}

 ```bash